spawnmason/randar-explanation/README.md

 So this does work and it's reasonably fast.... for a single seed.
 But remember that we're stepping back the RNG for potentially thousands of steps, and running this check at each step until we find a match.
 At the time, we were using a shitty DigitalOcean droplet on their lowest tier, and this was actually lagging everything out and couldn't keep up with real time (bots mining many blocks per second, each block taking thousands of rng steps to crack, and each rng step taking 23440*2+1 operations to check, multiply those together and you get well into the hundreds of millions of operations per second, so you see why that had trouble on a crappy VPS, especially when that VPS is also trying to run multiple headless instances of Minecraft).

 Anyway so we switched to a lookup table approach and rewrote it in Cuda to run on my desktop as a batch job every few minutes.
-It can do literally millions per second since cuda cores eat this kind of stuff for breakfast.
-Here's the idea: the lookup table's key is the lower 32 bits of the mansion seed, and the value is the X coordinate of the woodland region.
+It can do literally millions per second since cuda cores eat this kind of thing for breakfast.
+Here's the idea: the lookup table's key is the lower 32 bits of the mansion seed, and the value is the X coordinate of the Woodland region.
 This lookup table works with no collisions because each mansion seed has a unique lower 32 bits, **somehow**.
 I don't understand why that's true, it's fascinating.
 You'd think it wouldn't work.
 But I think the coefficients `341873128712` and `132897987541` may have been specially chosen to make this work?
 Like, if you have 2.2 billion marbles, and 4.3 billion buckets, and you independently put each marble in a random bucket, what are the odds that each marble gets its own bucket?
 Essentially zero.
 Nearing the end, each new marble has a more than 50% chance of hitting a bucket that's already filled.
 Yet, clearly, these are not independently random, so somehow it works.
 Unironically if you're reading this and understand how this works or why those two specific coefficients make this work, please let me know.
 Anyway, it works.
 The lookup table has 2^32 entries, and each entry is 2 bytes (since it's just a number between -23440 and +23440), so this needs about 9 gigabytes of VRAM on your GPU.

 The woodland check function now looks like (again, this is the actual code but simplified, all helpers and constants inlined etc):